vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-22-NFS-Volume.md

 31. Issue docker volume ls
 32. Issue docker volume rm ${nfsDefaultVolume}
 33. Issue docker volume rm ${nfsNamedVolume}
+34. Issue docker volume inspect ${nfsNamedVolume}
+35. Reboot the VCH
+36. Issue docker volume inspect ${nfsNamedVolume}
-34. Create a detached container using named nfs volume and write to file every second
+37. Create a detached container using named nfs volume and write to file every second
-35. Create a container using named nfs volume and tail the file from previous step
+38. Create a container using named nfs volume and tail the file from previous step
-36. Kill the NFS Server from Nimbus
+39. Kill the NFS Server from Nimbus
-37. Create a container using named nfs volume from killed NFS server and tail the file from previous step
+40. Create a container using named nfs volume from killed NFS server and tail the file from previous step
-38. Create a container using named nfs volume from killed NFS server and write to file from previous step
+41. Create a container using named nfs volume from killed NFS server and write to file from previous step
-39. Create a container using named nfs volume from killed NFS server and ls the mydata directory
+42. Create a container using named nfs volume from killed NFS server and ls the mydata directory